Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-4.md

 1. **Setup Monitoring Infrastructure:**

-   - Create and set up Application Insights for the Contoso traders application using Key vault.
+   - Create and set up Application Insights for the Contoso traders application using Key Vault.

 2. **Dashboard Creation:**
    - Design comprehensive dashboards for real-time visualization of application health and performance metrics.